Dirty. Icky. Gross.

 What should volunteer groups do instead?

-If your group (corporate or otherwise) is considering volunteering, take some time to consider what it would look like to truly be of service.
+If your group (corporate, faith-based, classroom, or otherwise) is considering volunteering, take some time to consider what it would look like to truly be of service.
 Being of service means that volunteering is not just about what you would like to do and when you would like to do it.
 It’s also about what the community and/or host agency needs and when they need it done.
 Start a dialogue with the host agency; ask about their needs.
 Listen to their responses, and be flexible and open.
 Understand if the agency says it cannot accommodate your group on a particular day.
 It may be that the most meaningful contribution your employees or members can make does not lend itself to a one-day group project.
 A longer-term engagement of a small team sharing their skillset may yield far more impact and satisfaction even if the photos are not as compelling.
 (And if photos are the driving factor, reconsider who the service is about.)

 Share your budget upfront, or adjust your expectations if the agency is not able to underwrite project expenses.
 Be transparent about whether the service comes with a grant, now or in the future.
 Many agencies feel beholden to meet demands from corporate groups in particular because they think it may lead to funding.